VojtechKubac/MasterThesis/TurekHron_benchmark/README.md

 *Updated_ALE.py* - we use the fixed time-step size (in order to use PESTc time-stepping we would need to significantly modify the stepper).
 The used Finite Elements are the ones with discontinuous pressure.

+### Fully Eulerian
+This is an attempt to implement Fully Eulerian FSI in FEniCS.
+Unsuccessful though (see the reasoning in the Thesis).

+*Fully_Eulerian.py* - the main FSI code.

+*integration_cutcell.py* - cut integration routines called from *Fully_Eulerian.py*
+We believe the cut integration works good.